 The landing gears were installed but with much better spare wheels from other F-16 kits.
 (Search for the thin wheels, so not the thicker ones of later Block F-16's).

 The single piece kit canopy has a slight smoke sheen and looks good.
 Part of the inside frame was painted black.
 It was to be set closed and the tiny surrounding gaps were filled with white glue and painted when dried.

 The model now got prior to decalling a gloss coat to avoid "silvering".
 I airbrushed a thinned Johnson Future/ Pledge varnish applied in a few coats.
 Mask off the canopy when airbrushing the varnish.

 The AZTEC decals 72-028 were set onto

 the model.
-There appears not to be a lot of stencilling but there are a
+There appears not to be a lot of stenciling but there are a

 few very dark walkways.
 These decals are excellent.

 At all trailing edges fine static dischargers were added made from fishing wire (that were painted black).

 The model got a semi-gloss varnish end coat with the airbrush with my usual technique...
-The canopy was masked off when this was set closed in place.
+The canopy was masked off and set closed in place.

 A nice F-16A model of TNI-AU was completed.
 (Another one will be made from an ESCI F-16B sporting the "Blue Spot" colour scheme, see below).

 [ 1,900,000 sq.km on thousands of island | Population > 270 million with some 700 languages | Capital: Jakarta | GDP US 4,000 per capita ]